 Scholarship awards will be made for the academic year.
 Half the amount of the total award will be paid in each semester of the academic year.
-If you anticipate graduating in Fall semester of the award year, and believe you are competitive, you may choose to apply.
-If selected, you would receive scholarship funds for Fall semester only, again as full-time student.
+Students who anticipate graduating in Fall semester of the award year would receive scholarship funds for Fall semester only, as long as they are full-time students.

 Beverly Atkinson Scholarship for Outstanding Non-Traditional English Majors

 This scholarship of approximately $1,000 is awarded to non-traditional English majors, registered for 15 credits per semester, with a GPA in the 3.0-3.5 range; other full-time undergraduate non-traditional English majors may be considered.
-Students must be eligible for financial aid according to the standards of the University's Office of Student Financial Aid.
+Students must be eligible for financial aid according to the standards of the University's One Stop Student Services.
 Complete and file your FAFSA by the annual deadline.

-To be considered, students also must email the Department of English a statement of two or three sentences explaining the extraordinary demands in their lives that have taken time away from their academic studies.
-Send statements to Rachel Drake, firstname.lastname@example.org, and statements must be received no later than 4 pm, February 15, 2013.
+To be considered, students also must email to the Department of English a statement of two or three sentences explaining the extraordinary demands in their lives that have taken time away from their academic studies.
+Send statements to firstname.lastname@example.org, Attn: Rachel Drake, no later than 4 pm, February 1, 2014.

 Sharon Borine Scholarship

-This scholarship of approximately $800 for each of three students is awarded to continuing students enrolled as University of Minnesota English majors.
+This scholarship of approximately $1,000 for each of two students is awarded to continuing students enrolled as University of Minnesota English majors.
 Sharon Borine is an alumna of the University and was an English major.
 She and her family have made this award possible through their generosity.

 Jessie M. Comstock Scholarship

 This scholarship of approximately $2,000 is awarded to a continuing major student enrolled as a University of Minnesota English major.
-Students must be eligible for financial aid according to the standards of the University's Office of Student Financial Aid.
-Complete and file your FAFSA at your earliest convenience but no later than the annual deadline.
+Students must be eligible for financial aid according to the standards of the University's One Stop Student Services.
+Complete and file your FAFSA by the annual deadline.

 Joan C. Forester Scholarship

-Undergraduate students selected to receive this scholarship will be among the strongest students majoring in English.
+Undergraduate students selected to receive this approximately $1,000 scholarship will be among the strongest students majoring in English.

 Donald V. Hawkins Scholarship